inigorrix/pyarcknot/README.md

 The following is just a showcase of some of the most important functions.
-For a more in-depth demonstration of the possibilities available, check out the [JupyterNotebook demo].
+For a more in-depth demonstration of the possibilities available, check out the [JupyterNotebook demo](https://github.com/inigorrix/pyarcknot/blob/main/pyarcknot_demo.ipynb).

 The package consists of 4 modules: